laravel/docs/vite.md

 <a name="subresource-integrity-sri"></a>
 ### Subresource Integrity (SRI)

-If your Vite manifest includes `integrity` hashes for your assets, Laravel will automatically add the `integrity` attribute on any script and style tags it generates to enforce [Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity).
+If your Vite manifest includes `integrity` hashes for your assets, Laravel will automatically add the `integrity` attribute on any script and style tags it generates in order to enforce [Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity).
 By default, Vite does not include the `integrity` hash in its manifest, but you may enable it by installing the [`vite-plugin-manifest-uri`](https://www.npmjs.com/package/vite-plugin-manifest-sri) NPM plugin:

 ```shell
 npm install -D vite-plugin-manifest-sri